pkoelich/Community_Earthquake_Resilience/README.md

 5. Proximity to hospitals - assuming the hospital does not get severely damaged by an earthquake, how close you are to the hospital means greater access to treatment
 6. Proximity to urgent care centres -  assuming the buildings do not get damaged by the earthquake, it is easier to recieve treatment there the closer you are to it.

+## 2. App description

+This application is an interactive dashboard that showcases earthquake resilience by census dissemination in Surrey, BC.
+The user can switch from looking at the overal resilience score, to the individual indices that make up the score by selecting an indices in the Display Index dropdown.
+There is also a chart widget, where users can select an individual dissemination area to show a bar chart or a radar chart to showcase the distribution of scores in a specific dissemination area.
+When mousing over a dissemination area, a popup shows some more relevant information as well.

 ## 2. Methods

-MCDA with AHP
+This information product is derived from a series of indices

-Proximity to hospital
+### Proximity to hospital

-Proximity to urgent care centres
+### Proximity to urgent care centres

-Language/Communication
+### Language/Communication

-Building Age
+### Building Age

-Housing Suitability
+### Housing Suitability

-Age of Resident
+### Age of Resident

 ## 3. User guide

 ## References

+## Information Sources

 ### Articles